 In 2021, PHF will be releasing the following RPF’s (check back to this page for updates, or subscribe to our email newsletter):

-- Community Recreation and Facility Grant (Grant applications due: March 22, 2021)
+- Community Recreation and Facility Grant (The deadline was March 22, 2021)

 - Farmers Market Grant (The deadline was March 22, 2021)